 Cindy Logsdon (ONAC Secretary)

-Cindy Logsdon is the Assistant Director of the Citizen Potawatomi Community Development Corporation, where she manages the loan portfolio and oversees the commercial loan program and team.
-Ms. Logsdon came to the Citizen Potawatomi Nation after a 15 year career in banking.
+Cindy Logsdon is the CEO of the Citizen Potawatomi Community Development Corporation, where she manages the loan portfolio and oversees the commercial loan program and team.
+Ms. Logsdon came to the Citizen Potawatomi Nation after a 15-year career in banking.
 She attended Oklahoma State University, majoring in Business Administration.

 At the Citizen Potawatomi Community Development Corporation she implemented the Citizen Potawatomi Asset Builders IDA Adult and Youth Programs and has assisted in making over $22 million in loans to Native American entrepreneurs.
 She has laid the groundwork for introducing multiple products to enhance the financial futures of the Citizen Potawatomi Nation tribal community, such as an Employee Loan program, Financial Education Initiatives, Credit Builder Loan, Jumpstart Auto Loan, Potawatomi Business Network, Micro Business Loan, and IDA programs.